antespi/weird_salads/README.md

 - We need to reduce complexity, as we have limited time for this first MVP version

 On next iteration we could use a Bearer token, based on the login mechanism, to make authenticated calls to the API

-## Manager reports

-This feature will be provided using SuperSet open-source application, installed local on-premise server This application allows to create dashboard in one instance and import it into another instance using a ZIP file In this video we can see how to do Import-Export operation: https://www.youtube.com/watch?v=Z808SF5rA20 (older version, but the process is similar)

-Why are we using Superset?
-Because...:

-- SuperSet is very fexible and allows us to learn which other reports the manager would need
-- We need to reduce complexity, as we have limited time for this first MVP version
-- Configuration can be imported in all instances

 ## Permission management and user roles